Health and Safety Policy

 8. All reportable injuries, diseases and dangerous occurrences are reported to the relevant enforcing authority;

-9. All accidents/incidents, ill health, dangerous occurrences and other issues concerning safety raised by anyone at work, are recorded and investigated such that effective controls can be implemented to help prevent recurrence.
+9. All accidents/incidents, ill health, dangerous occurrences and other issues concerning safety raised buy anyone at work, are recorded and investigated such that effective controls can be implemented to prevent recurrence;

 The Managing Directors have nominated Health and Safety Coordinators/Department Managers within each Company who are responsible for ensuring that: